diku-dk/ap-e2024-pub/week1/README.md

 #### Environments

-To implement variables, we need to main *environments*.
+To implement variables, we need to maintain *environments*.
 An environment maps a name to a value.
 Evaluation of an expression takes place in an environment.
 We will represent environments with this `Env` type, which you must add to `APL.Eval`:

 ```Haskell
 type Env = [(VName, Val)]